Factbox: Witnesses in the Trump impeachment inquiry

 Oct.
 15 - George Kent

 Oct.
-16 - Michael McKinley, former policy adviser to Secretary of State Mike Pompeo
+16 - Michael McKinley, former policy adviser to Secretary of State Mike Pompoe

 Oct.
 17 - Gordon Sondland